Cineworld eyes U.S. meme-stock blockbuster - NewsBreak

 Cineworld eyes U.S. meme-stock blockbuster

-LONDON (Reuters Breakingviews) - Cineworld Chief Executive Mooky Greidinger is eyeing the meme-stock bandwagon.
-The world’s second-largest purveyor of popcorn said on Thursday it’s considering listing in the United States, or floating its Regal arm there.
-Cineworld made over 70% of its revenue here stateside in the six months to June, and American stocks are more widely traded.
-Then there’s rival AMC Entertainment, whose shares have risen 15-fold this year as retail punters piled in.
+LONDON, Aug 12 (Reuters Breakingviews) - Cineworld (CINE.L) Chief Executive Mooky Greidinger is eyeing the meme-stock bandwagon.
+The world’s second-largest purveyor of popcorn said on Thursday it’s considering listing in the United States, or floating its Regal arm there read more .
+Cineworld made over 70% of its revenue stateside in the six months to June, and American stocks are more widely traded.
+Then there’s rival AMC Entertainment (AMC.N), whose shares have risen 15-fold this year as retail punters piled in.

 Cineworld has reasons to keep its options open: the company owes $7.6 billion, roughly 16 times this year’s forecast EBITDA, and may need more capital if Covid-19 variants close cinemas again.
 Greidinger could pocket a 33 million pound bonus if his company’s stock price trebles to 190 pence.
 AMC’s market capitalisation is 13 times Cineworld’s $1.2 billion, even though analysts only expect it to generate 20% more revenue next year, according to Refinitiv.
 Greidinger could use some of that sparkle.
 (By Neil Unmack)